elixir-lang/elixir/README.md

     % A comprehension with two generators
     [x*y for x in [1,2], y in [2,3]]  % => [2,3,4,6]

-There are two types of generators in Elixir/Erlang: list and binary generator:
+There are two types of generators in Elixir/Erlang: list and bit string generator:

     % A list generator:
     [n*2 for n in [1,2,3,4]]  % => [2,4,6,8]

-    % A binary generator:
+    % A bit string generator:
     [n*2 for <<n>> in <<1,2,3,4>>]  % => [2,4,6,8]

-Binary generators are quite useful when you need to organize binary streams:
+Binary generators are quite useful when you need to organize bit string streams:

     pixels = <<213,45,132,64,76,32,76,0,0,234,32,15>>
     [{r,g,b} for <<r:8,g:8,b:8>> in pixels ]  % => [{213,45,132},{64,76,32},{76,0,0},{234,32,15}]

-Elixir does its best to hide the differences between list and binary generators from you.
+Elixir does its best to hide the differences between list and bit string generators from you.
 However, there is a special case due to Erlang limitation that you need to explicitly tell Erlang that a list is being given as argument:

     % This will fail because when Elixir sees that the left side
-    % of the in expression is a binary, it expects the right side
+    % of the in expression is a bit string, it expects the right side
-    % to be a binary as well:
+    % to be a bit string as well:
     [n*2 for <<n>> in [<<1>>,<<2>>,<<3>>]  % => [2,4,6]

     % You need to be explicit and use inlist: